Safely donate blood and platelets during the coronavirus pandemic

 Am I eligible to donate blood?

 Many people don’t realize they’re eligible to donate blood.
-If you answer "yes" to any of these questions, please call us at 720-777-5398 to review your eligibility.
 Our team will ask the following questions to make sure it’s safe for you to donate:

 - Have you received a tattoo and/or piercing in the last 3 months?